colin-olito/SA-Hermaphrodites-wDemography/README.md

 	- **`figs`**
 	- **`simData`**
 - `run-Simulations.R`
 - `makeFigs.R`

 **Note:** Output directories *must be created locally by the user* before running the simulations.
 All other files were created during the development of the study, and are not essential for reproducing the main results presented in the published paper.

-In accordance with The American Naturalist's [guidelines for archiving Code with Data](http://comments.amnat.org/2021/12/guidelines-for-archiving-code-with-data.html), a clean version of this repository has been uploaded to [Dryad](https://datadryad.org/stash).
+In accordance with The American Naturalist's [guidelines for archiving Code with Data](http://comments.amnat.org/2021/12/guidelines-for-archiving-code-with-data.html), a clean version of this repository has been uploaded to Dryad [here](https://datadryad.org/stash).

 ###  How to reproduce the results & manuscript